Edited by: Keri Stooksbury

 Set in the Kumamoto Prefecture, Kikuchi Park is home to over 3,000 cherry trees that offer a variety of different types of single-layer and multiple-layer petals.
 Located on the top of a hill, the park also offers some outstanding views out across the city of Kikuchi and beyond.

 A popular destination with families wanting to celebrate hanami, the park has a large playground, a selection of athletic equipment, and an onsen hot spring shrine, making it suitable for visitors of all ages.
-The park is about 20 minutes drive from the town of Kikuchi and is best reached by car.
+The park is about a 20-minute drive from the town of Kikuchi and is best reached by car.
 The period from late March through to early April is the best time to see the sakura.

 The park is open 24 hours.